 If you think the ticket for Sigiriya Lion Rock is too expensive, have a look at my other post, where I explain its pricing.

 Sigiriya or Pidurangala: Main differences

-Now you might be thinking that the view from Sigiriya will be about the same, only without Sigiriya in it.
-The ladder is true, but the view does not at all feel the same, for a simple reason: From one side of Sigiriya you see Pidurangala – and hardly notice this inconspicuous rock.
-But one the other end of Sigiriya you are awaited with a most scenic view of a lake surrounded by mountains.
+Now you might think that the view from Sigiriya will be about the same, only without Sigiriya in it.
+The latter is true, but the view does not feel the same at all.
+For a simple reason: From one side of Sigiriya you can see Pidurangala – and hardly notice this inconspicuous rock.
+But on the other side of Lion Rock you are treated with a highly picturesque view of a lake surrounded by mountains.

 Every visitor spends eternities there to enjoy this view and take hundreds of photos.
 From Pidurangala, however, you cannot see this mountain and lake landscape because the Lion Rock is in the way.